Making the most of your money

 To be eligible for the first instalment you must have been entitled, or later be found to be entitled to payment of:

-- Child Tax Credit or Working Tax Credit (or a tax credit annual award of at least £26) for any day in the period 26 April 2022 to 25 May 2022;
+- Child Tax Credit or Working Tax Credit for any day in the period 26 January 2023 to 25 February 2023;

 For more information, see GOV.UK.